maxwattan/maxwattan/README.md

 ### Hi, my name is Max.
-I am a fellow at Pursuit, an intensive 12-month software engineering fellowship with a 10% acceptance rate.
+I am a fellow at Pursuit, which is a 12-month, Google-funded software engineering fellowship with a 9% acceptance rate whose graduates have been hired as developers at leading companies such as Pinterest, JP Morgan and Spotify.

+Project-based curriculum provides hands-on experience with JavaScript, HTML, CSS, Node, Express, React/Redux, PostgreSQL, APIs, Git, Data Structures, Algorithms, sprints, Agile, code reviews, and pair programming.
 Outside of building javascript codes some of my hobbies include: cooking, baking, fishing, exercising and stretching.

 <!--
 **maxwattan/maxwattan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.